 Colosseum Opening Hours

-If you’re visiting the Colosseum in 2023, be sure to check if the hours fit your travel schedule!
+If you’re visiting the Colosseum, be sure to check if the hours fit your travel schedule!

-I know many people are traveling from afar and I would hate for you to get there and it is closed between the hours you desire to visit.
-Below are the Colosseum opening hours.
+I know many people are traveling from afar, and I would hate for you to get there.
+It is closed during the hours you desire to visit.
+Below are the Colosseum’s opening hours.
+You can check for any changes on their website.

 - January 1st to February 28th: 9:00 am to 4:30 pm